 Safe Routes to School

-Save the Date: Bike to School Day will be May 8th, 2024
+Bike to School Day will be May 7th, 2025

 Will your school participate?

 Email us!
-We’ll provide you with flyers, snacks, and giveaways for students who bike or roll to school on May 8th.
+We’ll provide you with flyers, snacks, and giveaways for students who Bike or walk to school on May 7th.

 Atascadero Unified School District